MarkusMaal/FlipnicSaveEditor/README.md

 **DISCLAIMER**: Using numbers that don't correspond to any file can cause the game to soft-lock or crash!

+You can also change where to get the mission data from.
+Flipnic stores separate completion tables for original game (default), free play and also for the last played stage.

 ### Changing stages in original game

 ![Stages](img/stages.png)